api3dao/vitepress-docs/docs/guides/dao-members/proposals.md

   In general, a proposal type of _Primary_ has a larger treasury and more permissions but has more stringent voting settings than a _Secondary_ type.
 For a technical breakdown of the different permissions granted to the DAO's proposal types (and corresponding Agents) see this [README](https://github.com/api3dao/api3-dao/blob/develop/packages/dao/README.md#permissions).
   -->

-::: tip Public Address and ENS Names
+::: info Public Address and ENS Names

 For public addresses use the checksum version of the address where some alphabetical characters are capitalized.
 Copy your address to etherscan to get